tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Champion Feat

-Twice per day as a free action (once per turn), you can reroll one of your melee attack rolls.
+Twice per full recovery as a free action (once per turn), you can reroll one of your melee attack rolls.

 #### Epic Feat

-Twice per day as free action (once per turn) when you hit with a melee attack, you can deal 1d10 extra damage to the target for each positive relationship point you have with warrior or leader in your game.
+Twice per full recovery as free action (once per turn) when you hit with a melee attack, you can deal 1d10 extra damage to the target for each positive relationship point you have with warrior or leader in your game.

 ---